 Q: What will happen to the browser-based version of Design Space for Desktop?

-Cricut’s intent is to migrate their entire user base to Design Space for Desktop in 2020 as their default software experience.
+Cricut announced their intent is to migrate their entire user base to Design Space for Desktop in 2020 as their default software experience.
 Design Space for web will continue to be available throughout the holidays.
-In 2020, Cricut will begin limiting the web experience, but does not plan to eliminate it entirely.
-Cricut encourages all of their users to begin using Design Space for Desktop now as it will house the full Design Space experience moving forward into the new year.
+In 2020, Cricut began limiting the web experience, but does not plan to eliminate it entirely.

 Q: I have more questions about Design Space for Desktop!

-And check out the Official Design Space for Desktop Help Center
+Please contact the Official Design Space for Desktop Help Center if you have problems installing or using the Desktop app.

 Watch for more as I update this post!!